Introduction: Challenges to GitOps Cloud Native Testing

 - Test execution is not strictly tied to CI but can also be triggered manually for ad-hoc validations or via internal triggers (Kubernetes events)

-From a conceptual perspective this can be illustrated as follows:
+Conceptually, this can be illustrated as follows:

-Enough talk - let’s see this in action - here comes a step-by-step walkthrough to get this in place for the automated deployment and execution of Postman collections in a local Minikube cluster to test.
+Enough talk - let’s see this in action - here comes a step-by-step walkthrough to get this in place for the automated application deployment and execution of Postman collections in a local Minikube cluster to test.

 Let’s start with setting things up for our GitOps-powered testing machine!